Postel's Law

 Public Announcement: Iron Lute, a Python/TK Outliner

 This is the first public posting regarding my next major project, Iron Lute (links to a screenshot).
 Iron Lute is an outliner, written in Python and using Tk as its toolkit; as a result it should run on Mac, Linux, Windows, and anything else that supports Python and Tk.
-(Off hand I don't know how many platforms that is, but it is plausible this would work on palmtops and some other obscure ones with few changes.
+(Off hand I don't know how many platforms that is, but it is plausible this would work on palmtops and some other obscure ones with few changes.)
+The license is currently undetermined, but will initially be open barring surprises; more details in a forthcoming post.

 Wall Nuts